Some NIP-like phenomena in NTP$_{2}$: On NTP -smooth measures and a possible definition for NTP -distal theories

 Given an indiscernible sequence $I=\sequence{a_{i}}{i\in\left[0,1\right]}$ where $a_{i}$ has the same length as the variable $x$, let $\Omega\subseteq L_{x}\left(\C\right)$ be the family of all definable sets $D\subseteq\C$ such that $D_{I}=\set{i\in\left[0,1\right]}{a_{i}\in D}$ is a Borel measurable set.
 Note that $\Omega$ is a Boolean algebra (i.e., closed under intersections, unions and complements, and contains $x=x$).
 Let $\lambda$ be the Lebesgue measure on $\left[0,1\right]$.
 Then $\lambda$ induces a probability measure $\Av_{I}$ on $\Omega$ by setting $\Av_{I}\left(D\right)=\lambda\left(D_{I}\right)$.
 Note that if $D$ is definable over $I$, then $D_{I}$ is a finite union of intervals, so Borel, hence $\Av_{I}$ defines a Keisler measure on $L_{x}\left(I\right)$, which we will naturally denote by $\Av_{I}|_{I}$ (the restriction of $\Av_{I}$ to $I$).

-In NIP, every $D_{I}$ is a finite union of intervals, so that $\Av_{I}$ is a global Keisler measure. \begin{fact} \cite[Proposition 2.21]{Distal}A complete theory $T$ is distal iff it is NIP and for all indiscernible sequences $I=\sequence{a_{i}}{i\in\left[0,1\right]}$ and any model $M$, $\Av_{I}|_{M}$ is smooth. \end{fact}
+In NIP theories, every $D_{I}$ is a finite union of intervals, so that $\Av_{I}$ is a global Keisler measure. \begin{fact} \cite[Proposition 2.21]{Distal}A complete theory $T$ is distal iff it is NIP and for all indiscernible sequences $I=\sequence{a_{i}}{i\in\left[0,1\right]}$ and every model $M$, $\Av_{I}|_{M}$ is smooth. \end{fact}